EliasWheatfall/SterlingEngineOne/_posts/2023-11-04-Design-features-and-main-subsystems.md

 ## Exploded View

+1)
+2)
+3)
+4)
+5)

 ## Frame Assembly
 ![Frame](https://eliaswheatfall.github.io/StirlingEngineOne/assets/frame.png){: .center-image width="600" }

 {: .subtext}
 Figure (4): Frame Assembly View

+The Frame Assembly consists of 3 waterjet components and 6 standoffs.
+The plates provide an improvement to typical Stirling Engines as they make the assembly much more compact.
+The improvement also makes the system more robust, protecting internal elements from issues like falling.

 ## Piston Assembly